Last Updated on 13 January 2026 by Cycloscope

 Best Bone Conduction Headphones for Cycling

-Under 200$ [Check The Latest Price]
+Under 150 $ [Check The Latest Price]

 Shokz, formerly known as Aftershokz, proudly leads the way in bone-conduction headphone technology, setting a new standard for competitors to follow.
-Among their lineup, the OpenRun (formerly Aeropex) stands out, making a strong case as the ultimate choice for cycling headphones.

-These open-ear headphones prioritize situational awareness, allowing you to stay in tune with your surroundings while enjoying your favorite tunes, though, as expected with bone conduction technology, there is a compromise on sound quality.
-The Aeropex, a flagship model in the Aftershokz collection, delivers unrivaled performance – a distinction reflected in its price.
-Undoubtedly, these are the finest bone-conduction headphones available today.
+These open-ear headphones prioritize situational awareness, allowing you to stay in tune with your surroundings while enjoying your favorite tunes.
+As expected with bone conduction technology, there is a compromise in sound quality.

 Weighing less than 1 ounce (26g), they feature dynamic bass, higher volume, and less vibration (a slight tickle common to bone conduction) compared to other bone conduction models.

-They can connect with two devices at the same time, which might not be important for cycling but makes them versatile for work.
+They can connect with two devices at the same time, which might not be important for cycling, but makes them versatile for work.

-As we already said, bone-conduction headphones can’t replicate the amazing bass of an expensive pair of earbuds or headphones.
-That said, when wearing earplugs these things easily sound at least as good as a “decent” pair of headphones (like $20-40 range, more than adequate unless you are an audiophile).
+That said, when wearing earplugs, these things sound at least as good as a “decent” pair of headphones (in the $20-40 range, more than adequate unless you are an audiophile).
 They are still the best-sounding bone-conduction cycling headphones up to date (2021).

 Without the earplugs in, with open ears alert to your surroundings, the Shokz OpenRun sounds similar to stock Apple iPhone earbuds, maybe with a bit less bass.